 The Macallan Double Cask 18 Years Old

-Sure, there’s no escaping the exorbitant price of this release, but the whisky ranks as one of The Macallan’s most luxurious permanent expressions, having joined the brand’s core Double Cask lineup in 2020.
+Sure, there’s no escaping the exorbitant price of this release, but this whisky ranks as one of The Macallan’s most luxurious permanent expressions, having joined the brand’s core Double Cask lineup in 2020.
 Aged in oloroso-seasoned American and European oak casks, booze-soaked golden raisins join ginger and caramel on the nose.
 High-definition dried fruit notes arrive on the palate, along with hints of nuts, and a luscious mouthfeel.
 Ball out on a bottle and savor it sparingly over time.

 Average price: $380